kaltura/kaltura-player-js/docs/playlist.md

 ## Error Handling

-Error handling ise based on player errors which may result from BE requests or media issues
+Error handling is based on player errors which may result from Kaltura api requests or media issues